iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.6.00.005_01/report.md

 > this is awesome.<br> :date: __2021-01-17 05:56:19__

 > First tele health experience.
 Saved time going to regular doctor for something minor but it did need medical attention.
 Fast and got immediate attention.
 Very pleasant doctor.
 Two Thumbs up!!!<br> :date: __2021-01-11 20:54:12__

-> Doctor Salazar was so professional and so helpful, he was respectful, so interested in my father's needs, he really show us that he truly care about his patients.
-Thank you so much!<br> :date: __2021-01-09 23:51:03__

-> Excellent Service Ever One Should Try It<br> :date: __2021-01-09 00:27:06__